California State University, San Bernardino: Academics

 Popular majors for undergraduates in 2018 included Business Administration (Management and Operations) at 23.01%, Psychology (General) at 14.31%, Criminal Justice and Corrections at 6.40%.
-For graduates, popular majors included Business Administration, Management and Operations at 17.47%, Social Work at 14.21%, Education (General) at 10.82%.
+For graduates, popular majors included Business Administration, Management and Operations at 17.47%, Social Work at 14.21%, and Education (General) at 10.82%.

-The five most popular majors for 2019 graduates.
+The five most popular majors for 2019 graduates were: